Make one paid email verification request in five minutes

 What is x402 and how does InboxPolicy use it?

 x402 is a protocol for paying per API call in USDC on Base.
 A keyless request to InboxPolicy returns HTTP 402 with machine-readable payment requirements instead of an error.
-The agent attaches an X-PAYMENT header with $0.01 in USDC, resubmits, and receives the send decision plus an on-chain settlement receipt in the same call.
+The agent attaches a PAYMENT-SIGNATURE header with the quoted $0.006-$0.01 wallet rate, resubmits, and receives the send decision plus an on-chain settlement receipt in the same call.

 Do I need to create an account to use x402 verification?

 No. The x402 path is keyless: no signup, no API key, no dashboard login.
-You send a request, get a 402 with payment terms, pay $0.01 in USDC on Base via the X-PAYMENT header, and get your decision back.
-Accounts and emailed keys only apply to the prepaid credit packs (Starter, Builder, Growth), which are paid by card instead.
+You send a request, get a 402 with payment terms, pay the wallet's quoted $0.006-$0.01 rate in USDC on Base via the PAYMENT-SIGNATURE header, and get your decision back.
+Accounts and emailed keys only apply to prepaid credit packs paid by card.

 How much does each verification cost?